eriksank/rpc-websocket/README.md

 !DONTINCLUDE "doc/api/rpc-socket.md"

-_On hold until the issues have been resolved._
+_On hold until the outstanding issues have been resolved._

 <a name="server"></a>